Omgupta12/Bluefly-Clone/README.md

 * In the footer section, we have given an option for customers to view the site in different languages
-* PluralSight social media platform can be accessed through the buttons given in the footer section

 ### SIGN IN PAGE